-The internal audit function provided independent assurance over the adequacy and effectiveness of the systems of internal control throughout the business and assurance on the extent to which the Company's approach to continuous improvement is maintained.
-The Committee oversees the internal audit function, approving its plans and scope, its resources and examines the reports produced.
+The internal audit function provided independent assurance over the adequacy and effectiveness of the systems of internal control throughout the business and assurance on the extent to which the Group's approach to continuous improvement is maintained.
+The function is comprised of a Head of Internal Audit, supplemented by external expertise as appropriate.
+BDO LLP provided specialist technical expertise and independent reviews as agreed by the Committee.
+The Committee oversees the internal audit function, approving its plans and scope, its resources and considers the reports produced.

-Reviews were undertaken during the year on a number of Corporate Finance transactions, the Company's internal capital adequacy assessment process (ICAAP) and individual liquidity adequacy assessment (ILAA), its Anti-Bribery and Corruption policy and procedures and its IT arrangements, including cyber security.
+Reviews were undertaken during the year on a number of Corporate Finance transactions, the Group's internal capital adequacy assessment process (ICAAP), individual liquidity adequacy assessment (ILAA) and Recovery and Resolution Plan, its regulatory returns to the FCA under the Capital Requirements Directive IV and its IT arrangements, including cyber-security.
 Management actions to remediate identified risks were tracked and followed up to validate that the actions were completed.

-As part of the internal audit process, the Head of Internal Audit reports directly to the Chairman of the Audit Committee and also liaises directly with the Chief Executive Officer and Finance Director.
+As part of the internal audit process, the Head of Internal Audit reports directly to the Chairman of the Audit Committee and also liaises directly with the Chief Executive Officer and Finance Director as appropriate.
 Internal audit also attends and reports on progress and issues at each Audit Committee meeting.
-These reviews demonstrated that procedures were strong or good with areas for improvement being noted and followed up to an agreed timetable.